textadventures/squiffy/README.md

 ```

 Passage links can be explored in any order - in the example above, the player might look at the book first, then look at the TV, then open the book.
 Only after clicking a link to another section will any remaining passage links be deactivated.

+Passage names must be unique within their section.

 JavaScript
 ----------